agarwalvipin/open_cfa/docs/LOS/FRA/Reading 28.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Common-size income statements (everything as % of Revenue) are essential for comparing companies of different sizes or analyzing trends within one company.
+💡 CFA Exam Tip ✍️:Common-size income statements (everything as % of Revenue) are essential for comparing companies of different sizes or analyzing trends within one company.
 Know the formulas for Gross Profit Margin and Net Profit Margin and what they indicate about a company's performance.

 </div>
 </div>